OZEV Grant: A Complete Guide

 Which vehicles are eligible for the OZEV Grant?

 Not all plug-in vehicles are eligible for the grant.
-All full battery electric vehicles are eligible, but plug-in hybrid vehicle CO2 emissions must be calculated below 50g/km.
+All full battery electric vehicles are eligible, but plug-in hybrid vehicles must have CO2 emissions that are calculated to be under 50g/km.

 See a list of OZEV eligible vehicles on the government website.